 In the field of public M&A, private equity clients appear more frequently as possible bidders in take-private transactions.
-Another trend is shareholder activists who continue to engage more broadly in Swiss targets (e.g., Cevian with Panalpina prior to the take private by DSV A/S).
-A number of campaigns launched in 2018/19 are still running.
-Another continuing trend is anchor shareholders in listed companies.
+Further trends include shareholder activists, who continue to engage more broadly in Swiss targets.
+The recent corporate law reform in effect since 1 January 2023 could further support this trend into 2024, as it lowered the thresholds for shareholders of listed companies to bring forward agenda items and proposals at shareholder meetings.